gunzip archive.gz

 Uses

 By default, gzip keeps the original file name and timestamp in the compressed file.
 These are used when decompressing the file with the -N option.
-This is useful when the compressed file name was truncated or when the time stamp was not preserved after a file transfer.
+This is useful when the compressed file name is truncated or when the time stamp is not preserved after a file transfer.

 Create

-I want create one file and will gzip that
+I want to create one file and will gzip that

 # gzip kitsake.blogspot.log